tirthasheshpatel/segment_anything_keras/README.md

 # Segment Anything Model in Multi-Backend Keras

-This is an implementation of the Segment Anything model in Keras Core.
+This is an implementation of the Segment Anything predictor and automatic mask generator in Keras Core.

-The model currently runs in TensorFlow, JAX, PyTorch, and NumPy, and supports inference.

-Check out the demos for using the model and porting over the weights from PyTorch:
+The demos uses KerasCV's Segment Anything model.
+Note that we depend on the KerasCV's source directly until v0.7.0 has branched.

 - [Predictor demo](Segment_Anything_multi_backend_Keras_Demo.ipynb)
 - [Atomatic Mask Generator demo](Segment_Anything_Automatic_Mask_Generator_Demo.ipynb)

-Note on JAX automatic mask generator support: Since JAX doesn't offer an optimized implementation of the NMS op, it is slower than other backends.

-**Note: This project will be merged with KerasCV in the future.**

 ## Install the package